Birth of William Jr.

 California Supreme Court Case 1986

 Ana is devastated.
-She realizes she lost custody of her son and vows to appeal.
+She realizes that she lost custody of her son and vows to appeal.
 She wants her son back.
 So, she appeals.

 Ana appeals to a higher court.
 The appellate court.
 Ana tells the higher court the family judge abused its discretion by giving Garay exclusive custody.
 Yet, the appeal court decides the judge did not abuse its discretion and the decision of the trial court is valid.
 Ana appeals to the California Supreme Court.
 Thus, she continues the fight.